adiposephewas/adiposephewas.github.io/README.md

-# Muscle Phewas
+# Adipose Phewas
+**NOTE: This repository is under construction**

-This is the repository that contains source code for the [Muscle PheWAS website](https://musclephewas.github.io).
+This is the repository that contains source code for the [Adipose PheWAS website](https://adiposephewas.github.io).

 If you find Muscle PheWAS useful for your work please cite:
 ```